Cubic Differentials in the Differential Geometry of Surfaces: Local theory.

 Moreover, let $Q\!:\mathcal D \to \co$ be holomorphic and $\psi\!:\mathcal D \to \re$ satisfy $2\psi_{z\bar z} = |Q|^2 e^{-4\psi}$.
 Then for any $z_0\in \mathcal D$ and $f_0,p,q\in\co^2$ so that $\langle p,q\rangle = 0$ and $\langle p,p\rangle = \langle q,q\rangle = e^{2\psi(z_0)}$, there is a unique minimal Lagrangian immersion $f\!: \mathcal D\to \co^2$ so that $f(z_0) = f_0$, $f_z(z_0) = p$, $f_{\bar z}(z_0) = q$, $f^*g = 2e^{2\psi}|dz|^2$, and $Q = -\langle f_{zz},f_{\bar z} \rangle$. \end{thm}

-Now let $N$ stand for either $\CP^2$ or $\CH^2$, each with their Hermitian metrics of constant holomorphic sectional curvature, which we normalize to $\pm 4$.
+Now let $N$ stand for either $\CP^2$ or $\CH^2$, each with its Hermitian metric of constant holomorphic sectional curvature, which we normalize to $\pm 4$.
 We will view $N$ as a Hermitian symmetric space: $N\simeq G/K$, where $G$ is $U(3)$ for $\CP^2$ and $U(2,1)$ for $\CH^2$.
 Each manifold can be modeled using projective geometry.
 To treat these simultaneously, equip $\C^3$ with one or other of the Hermitian forms

 While $\CP^2$ is the space of all complex lines in $\C^3$, $\CH^2$ is the space of all complex lines in